Examples of topologically unknotted tori: Standard intersection form implies unknotted

 In each of Sections~\ref{section:proof-turned-tori-unknotted}, \ref{sec:Cochran-Davis-examples}, and \ref{section:four-crit-points}, we will exhibit $\Z$-trivial surfaces that generate a submodule with $\Lambda$-intersection form represented by $A$, and then we will appeal to \cref{lemma:main-strategy}.

 It will sometimes be helpful to compute the homological self-intersection numbers $\lambda([S_i],[S_i]) \in \Lambda$ in Lemma~\ref{lemma:main-strategy} using the Wall self-intersection number $\mu(S_i)$, so we recall this next; see~\cite[Chapter~5]{Wall-surgery-book}.
-Let $S \subseteq E_\Sigma$ be a $\Z$-trivial surface that is the image of a generic immersion into $E_{\Sigma}$; i.e.\ all self-intersections are transverse double points.
+Let $S \subseteq E_\Sigma$ be a $\Z$-trivial surface that is the image of a generic immersion into $E_{\Sigma}$.
 For each double point $p \in S$, we obtain a sign $\varepsilon_p$ and a double point loop $\gamma_p$ in $S$, with the latter well-defined up to orientation and homotopy in $E_\Sigma$; see e.g.~\cite[Section~11.3]{disk-embedding}.
 Thus each double point gives rise to a monomial $\pm t^k \in \Lambda/\langle t^r \sim t^{-r} : r \in \Z\rangle$.
 To define the target, consider $\Lambda$ as a free abelian group with basis $\{t^r : r \in \Z\}$, and take the quotient abelian group where $t^r$ and $t^{-r}$ are identified for all~$r$.
 Taking the sum of contributions from all the double points~$p$ gives

 Let $e(S) \in \Z$ be the Euler number of the normal bundle of $S$, and let $\iota \colon \Z \to \Lambda$ be the unique such ring homomorphism.
-Then we have the useful formula~\cite[Theorem~5.2]{Wall-surgery-book}
+Then we have the useful formula

+see \cite[Theorem~5.2]{Wall-surgery-book}.
 Here, we must fix a representative of $\mu(S)$ in $\Lambda$, and note that the sum $\mu(S) + \overline{\mu(S)} \in \Lambda$ is independent of the choice of representative.
 The next lemma will be useful for computing intersections numbers.